CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Justice-Centered CS Education

 \section{Justice-Centered CS Education}

-We frame our paper around \citeauthor{Vakil2018EthicsEducation}'s definition of justice-centered approaches to CS education that attend to three features: the content of curriculum, the design of learning environments, and the politics and purposes of CS education reform \cite{Vakil2018EthicsEducation}.
+\citeauthor{Vakil2018EthicsEducation} defines justice-centered approaches to CS education as attending to three features: the content of curriculum (centering ethics), the design of learning environments (centering identity), and the politics and purposes of CS education reform \cite{Vakil2018EthicsEducation}.